-Name of the Programmes approved by AICTE ENGINEERING AND TECHNOLOGY Course name & Unique Id

-- 1. Manufacturing Technology 1-1454818905

-- 2. Multimedia and Software Systems 1-1454818908

-- 3. Mechatronics 1-1454818910

-- 4. Structural Engineering 1-1454818912

-Name of Programmes Accredited by AICTE: Nil Status of Accreditation of the Courses No accreditation in respect of any above courses Total number of courses - 04 (four) Number of courses for which applied for Accreditation - yet to be apply Status of Accreditation: preliminary

-For each Programme the following details are given
+Name of the Programmes approved by AICTE Course name & Unique Id - ENGINEERING AND TECHNOLOGY 1.
+Manufacturing Technology = 1-1454818905 Multimedia and Software Systems = 1-1454818908 3.
+Mechatronics Engineering = 1-1454818910 4.
+Structural Engineering = 1-1454818912 Name of Programmes Accredited by AICTE: Status of Accreditation of the Courses Total number of courses Number of courses for which applied for Accreditation - - - Nil No accreditation in respect of any above Course O4 (four) Yet to be applied Status of Accreditation: For each Programme the following details are a - given Preliminary

-Name No.of Seats Duration Cut off mark/rank of admission During last three years Fee (1 st semester to 4 th semester) Placement Facility Campus placement in last three years with min/max salary and Manufacturing Technology 28 02 yrs Admission through PGET conducted by MAKAUT Yes average salary Nil Mechatronics Engineering 28 02 yrs Admission through PGET conducted by MAKAUT Yes Nil Multimedia & Software Systems 28 02 yrs Admission through PGET conducted by MAKAUT Yes Nil Structural Engineering 08 02 yrs Admission through PGET conducted by MAKAUT Yes Nil
+Name No. of seats Duration Cut of Mark / Rank of admission during last three years Fee (1 st semester to 4 semester) Placement facility Campus Placement in last three years with min. / max. salary and average salary Manufacturing Tech.
+28 02 years Admission through PGET conducted by MAKAUT Rs.1,31,000/- Yes Nil Mechatronics Engg.
+28 02 years Admission through PGET conducted by MAKAUT Rs.1,31,000/- Yes Nil Multimedia and Software Systems 28 02 years Admission through PGET conducted by MAKAUT Rs.1,31,000/- Yes Nil Structural Engg.
+09 02 years Admission through PGET conducted by MAKAUT Rs.1,31,000/- Yes Nil

 Name and duration of programme(s) having Twinning and Collaboration with Foreign University and being run in the same Campus along with status of their AICTE approval.

 There is no such programme run by the NITTTR, Kolkata